Display & Safety Rules

 Completed informed consent/assent forms for a human participant study are NOT to be displayed and should NOT be present at the project display.
 The Finalist may include a sample (incomplete) form in their logbook or research notebook but under NO CIRCUMSTANCE should the completed informed consent/assent forms for a human participant be in the Exhibit Hall.

-2. Finalists using any presentation or demonstration (physical or digital) outside of a project board must be prepared to show the entire presentation to the Display & Safety Inspectors before the project is approved.
-All aforementioned rules apply to this presentation and the presentation may not be altered in any way after the final Display & Safety inspection.
-Examples of presentations that require approval include, but are not limited to PowerPoint, Prezi, Keynote, software program/simulation and other images and/or graphics displayed on a computer screen or other non-print delivery method.
+6. Finalists using any digital display/device outside of a project board must be prepared to show these materials in their entirety.
+All aforementioned rules regarding photos, images, data tables, graphs and charts apply to these materials.
+These materials may not be altered in any way after the Display & Safety inspection has been completed.
+Examples include, but are not limited to, PowerPoint, Prezi, Canva, BioRender, computer code, Keynote, software program/simulation and other image and/or graphics displayed on a screen.

 Items/Materials Not Allowed on Display or at Project Booth

 • a.
-The use of commercial logos including known brands, institutional crests or trademarks, flags unless integral to the project and approved by the SRC via inclusion in the Official Abstract and Certification.
+The use of commercial logos including known brands, institutional crests or trademarks, and flags unless integral or incidental to the project and approved by the ISEF D&S Committee.

-• c.
+• e.
 Any reference to patent status of the project.

-4. Active Internet or email connections as part of displaying or operating the project at ISEF.
-Exceptions must be requested in email to displayandsafety@societyforscience.org and approved in advance by the Display & Safety Committee.
+5. Active Internet or email connections as part of displaying or operating the project at ISEF.
+Exceptions will only be made if be requested by email to displayandsafety@societyforscience.org and approved in advance by the Display & Safety Committee.

 • a.
 Display & Safety inspections will include recording photographic evidence of the approved Project Display and Project booth.